Central Virginia newborn baby portrait studio

 There are a few things to keep in mind when scheduling your newborn session.
 The absolute number one thing to consider is time.
 Newborns have a very short window of time in which they stay curled up in those beautiful, squishy, curled up poses.
 Take time to schedule your appointment well before you deliver.
 I will pencil you in around the week of your due date and we will finalize the date and time, once the baby has arrived.
 The preschedule will ensure that you have an appointment.
 It is best to book that appointment well in advance because these appointments require more time than a standard session and as such I am currently only able to book a handful of these appointments per month.

 Q: Does my baby need clothes or special outfits for the session?

 A: No. I have many props including wraps, hats, and headbands.
-If you would like to have pictures of your baby in a onesie or clothes, we will save those pictures for the end of the session to ensure that the baby does not have elastic marks for the other poses.
+If you would like to have pictures of your baby in an onesie or clothes, we will save those pictures for the end of the session to ensure that the baby does not have elastic marks for the other poses.
 Some of my favorite poses have the baby in nothing but a birthday suit and a carefully positioned cloth or scarf.
-Please loosen baby’s diaper about an hour before session, to prevent marks from the tabs.
+Please loosen the baby’s diaper about an hour before the session, to prevent marks from the tabs.